safimasafi/introtoim/June 21/README.md

   Serial.print(a2);
   Serial.println();
 ````
-And so on… I had problems integrating the button by trying to use the same method and thought of giving up on having some sort of digital control but I realised the problem was in the way I wrote my code.
+And so on… I had problems integrating the switch by trying to use the same method and thought of giving up on having some sort of digital control but I realised the problem was in the way I wrote my code.
 From this:
 ````
  //button = digitalRead(2);
   //Serial.print("button");